Can Social Media Posts Affect My Car Accident Claim?

 If you have posted anything like this, delete it as soon as possible– right away before investigators get a chance to see them.

 Contact a Car Accident Attorney in New York

-If you or someone you know was severely injured in a car accident due to the negligence of another driver, contact a Car Accident Attorney in New York at Douglas and London.
+If you or someone you know was severely injured in a car accident due to the negligence of another driver, contact the New York City personal injury lawyers at Douglas and London.
 Fill out our online form or call or text us 24/7 to schedule a free consultation.
 After reviewing your case, we will let you the best way to proceed going forward.
 There is never a fee unless we win, as we work on a contingency basis.